If you are looking for the best food for your beloved pets, you've come to the right place.

 Hare Today Gone Tomorrow (HTGT) was established in 1999 and became a legal entity in 2002.
 HTGT was created as a sole proprietorship by Tracy Murphy.
 Ashlee Luke, daughter of Tracy Murphy joined HTGT in 2017.
 January 2019, Ashlee and husband Josh, purchased the family farm and renamed the business to Hare Today, dropping the “Gone Tomorrow”, for tax purposes but also keeping in mind the family business identity.

 Hare Today is primarily engaged in manufacturing raw components for carnivores, labeled for supplemental or intermittent feeding only.
 As a raw component manufacturer, this business is licensed and inspected through the Pennsylvania Department of Agriculture and is not required to register with the FDA as Hare Today is exempt given the retail nature of the business.
 Our shop is located in Springboro, PA, five miles from the Ohio line, perfectly positioned between many family farms and local providers that support our belief of raising animals naturally.

 Hare Today’s website is the sole source for customer orders.
 It’s simple.
 Online ordering allows customers an easier means of placing orders, accurate records of inventory control and the most up to date shipping information.

-We raise beef and goats on our farm.
 All poultry, fish and exotics are USDA inspected.
-Pork, llama, sheep, alpaca, some beef and some goat and rabbits are sourced from other local farmers, most but not all are from Amish farms and processed in a licensed state facility.
+Pork, llama, sheep, alpaca, beef and goat and rabbits are sourced from other local farmers, most but not all are from Amish farms and processed in a licensed state facility.

 All grinding, cutting and packaging is done on site in our shop, with a few exceptions of some of our pet treats, toys, bedding, and nutritional supplements.